pschachte/wybe/WYBE.md

 Wybe uses predefined resources for a few key language features.
 In particular, the `io` resource holds a representation of the state of the world outside the computation being performed, including the file system.
-Thus all procedures that perform input/output are declared to `use !io`, the `!` being necessary because any procedure that does I/O changes the state of the world outside the computation, either by outputting something, or by changing the part of an input stream being read.
+Thus, all procedures that perform input/output are declared to `use !io`, the `!` being necessary because any procedure that performs I/O changes the state of the world outside the computation, either by outputting something, or by changing the part of an input stream being read.
 Therefore, any call to a procedure that performs I/O (or that calls a procedure